IgnacioGarron/IgnacioGarron.github.io/_pages/publications.md

 1. International Vulnerability of Inflation, with Vladimir Caballero-Rodriguez (ITAM) and Esther Ruiz (UC3M).

-2. High-frequency' Density Nowcasts of State-Level CO2 Emissions in the U.S., with Andrey Ramos (UC3M).
+2. High-frequency Density Nowcasts of State-Level CO2 Emissions in the U.S., with Andrey Ramos (UC3M).

 **Working papers**